embeddedgyro/shakey-table/README.md

 * As of the latest kernel for the Pi 5 on 2024-04-03 (6.6.21-v8-16k+), this patch is required for PWM to work through the sysfs interface:
 [https://github.com/raspberrypi/linux/pull/6026](https://github.com/raspberrypi/linux/pull/6026).
 Install using `sudo rpi-update pulls/6026`.
 See [https://forums.raspberrypi.com/viewtopic.php?t=359251](https://forums.raspberrypi.com/viewtopic.php?t=359251),
-particularly the [post by neuralassembly](https://forums.raspberrypi.com/viewtopic.php?p=2202349#p2202349) and onwards.
+particularly the [post by neuralassembly](https://forums.raspberrypi.com/viewtopic.php?p=2202349#p2202349) and onward.

 ## Building the Software
 To build the software, follow these instructions: